vedant-beep/Automate-Job-Email-Script/README.md

 *   Attaches your resume (PDF) to each email.

-*   Updates a sent\_flag in the database for each successfully sent email.
+*   Updates a is_mail_sent in the database for each successfully sent email.

 *   Limits the number of emails sent per daily run (e.g., 100 emails) to manage deliverability and avoid spam flags.